- Iron supplements for pregnant women

 Physically the biggest adjustments occur in the first 3 months and it’s a really good rule of thumb to plan to continue to take a supplement for at least this time, also known as the 4th trimester.

-However if you are breastfeeding or finding eating a totally balanced diet challenging or are in any at risk groups (eg multiple birth, any diet restriction, history of inadequate iron or other low vitamins or minerals) you might consider taking a supplement for as long as you need to.
+However, if you are breastfeeding or finding eating a totally balanced diet challenging or are in any at-risk groups (eg multiple birth, any diet restriction, history of inadequate iron or other low vitamins or minerals) you might consider taking a supplement for as long as you need to.

 Can I take multivitamins like Active Iron while breastfeeding?

 Yes, absolutely.
-Although having a very well balanced site is the best way to support your breastfeeding journey, taking a good quality supplement, like Active Iron Pregnancy Plus means that you are getting all of the right vitamins and minerals postnatally and many pass through to the baby via breast milk so you are also ensuring your baby gets enough of all of the right factors to help them stay healthy and well.
+Although having a very well-balanced site is the best way to support your breastfeeding journey, taking a good quality supplement, like Active Iron Pregnancy means that you are getting all of the right vitamins and minerals postnatally and many pass through to the baby via breast milk so you are also ensuring your baby gets enough of all of the right factors to help them stay healthy and well.

 What supplements should I avoid while breastfeeding?

-Postpartum vitamins: Conclusion- don’t forget how important YOU are?
+Postpartum vitamins: Conclusion- don’t forget how important you are.

 When a baby arrives your focus shifts to their every want and need.